King River (Tasmania): King River Power Development Scheme

-The small timber mill community adjacent to the old alignment of the Lyell Highway was submerged, as was a significant portion of the old railway alignment of the North Mount Lyell Railway between Linda and Pillinger.
+The small timber mill community adjacent to the old alignment of the Lyell Highway was submerged, as was a significant portion of the old railway alignment of the North Mount Lyell railway line between Linda and Pillinger.
 The site of the townsite of Crotty, and the smelters of Crotty were also submerged.

 Queen River

 The King River was considered to be Australia's most polluted river.
 Mining started in the 1880s, with the Queen River, a major tributary of the King River, being used for waste water disposal from the Mt Lyell copper mine.

 Between 1922 and 1995 low grade ore was concentrated on site and the tailings (ore-washing residue) dumped in the river also.

 About 1.5 million tonnes of sulfidic tailings entered the river system each year up to 1995, along with huge volumes of acidic, metal-rich water flowing from the workings.
 This 'acid mine drainage' is derived from water leaching through the exposed and oxidised sulfide rocks.
 When it was in operation, the fumes from the ore smelter produced acid rain which also leached minerals from the bare Queenstown hills.

 In 1992 the King River was dammed above the confluence with the Queen River to generate hydroelectric power at the Crotty Dam.
 This changed the flow regime in the King River, and affected the way tailings were transported through the river system.
 The tailings in the river greatly affect the water quality.

 About 100 million tonnes of tailings have been deposited on the banks and bed of the King River and in a delta at the mouth of the river where it enters Macquarie Harbour.

 Since the closure of the mine in late 1995, and the construction of a tailings dam by the new operators, tailings no longer enter the river system.
 However, acid water continues to enter the river due to mine dewatering and run-off from the waste rock dumps.
 Without the buffering previously provided by the alkaline tailings, the acidity in the Queen and King rivers has increased, and dissolved metal concentrations have greatly increased-to levels highly toxic to aquatic life.